aurelia/documentation/English/docs.md

 <h3 id="reusing-an-existing-vm"><a href="#reusing-an-existing-vm">Reusing an existing VM</a></h3>

-Sometimes you might wan't to use the same VM for multiple routes.
+Sometimes you might want to use the same VM for multiple routes.
 By default Aurelia will see those routes as aliases to the same VM and thus only perform the build and attach process as well as the complete life-cycle once.
 This might not be exactly what you are looking for.
 Take the following router example:

 ```javascript
 import {Router} from 'aurelia-router';